 If you’re sending money abroad, the U.S. dollar (USD) exchange rate can make a huge difference in how far your money goes.
+From dollar to pesos, to exchange rate FAQs, this guide will help you easily navigate today’s exchange rates.

 - Today’s Dollar Exchange Rate in Colombia with Remitly